nielsklazenga/ac/docs/guide.md

 The Audubon Core Multimedia Resources Metadata Schema (Audubon Core) is a data standard for exchanging data describing biodiversity multimedia resources and collections produced by the GBIF/TDWG joint Multimedia Resources Metadata Task Group (MRTG).
 The standard consists of four documents.
 This document is a guide to the aims and uses of the standard.
 The [Audubon
-Core Introduction](introduction.md) document provides a brief introduction to the Audubon Core Standard.
-For detailed information about the structure of Audubon Core, see the [Audubon Core Structure](structure.md) document.
-For term details, see the [Audubon Core Terms List](termlist.md) document.
+Core Introduction](./) document provides a brief introduction to the Audubon Core Standard.
+For detailed information about the structure of Audubon Core, see the [Audubon Core Structure](structure) document.
+For term details, see the [Audubon Core Terms List](terms) document.

 Acronyms and named institutions and projects are listed in a Glossary in Appendix I.